Illinois Primary Election: Chicago election officials wanted polls closed due to COVID-19, IL Governor Pritzker said no

-CHICAGO (WLS) -- As turnout tanks in the dawning hours of the Illinois primary, election officials in Chicago say they tried to get in-person voting called off by state officials and were turned down.
+CHICAGO (WLS) -- As turnout tanked in Tuesday's Illinois primary, election officials in Chicago said they tried to get in-person voting called off by state officials and were turned down.

 Predicting fear among voters and pollworkers, the chief spokesman for Chicago's Board of Election Commissioners Tuesday morning unleashed a critical attack on Illinois governor JB Pritzker and the state's decision to plow ahead with presidential primary voting in the face of a coronavirus pandemic.